-Over 3,100 Edwardstown businesses are registered on the Australian Business Register (ABR).
-A map of their location within the Edwardstown precinct is shown below in Figure 3.
-There are 4 clear business 'hubs' within Edwardstown, where more than 60 businesses are congregated.
-These are visible in Figure 3.
-Business density appears to be highest on the south road corridor, and along the train line, indicating the strength of these transport corridors as drivers of business activity, and their potential for generating further economic activity.
+Over 1,800 businesses in the suburb of Edwardstown are registered on the Australian Business Register (ABR).
+A map of their location within the Edwardstown Precinct is shown below in Figure 4.
+There are five clear business 'hubs' within Edwardstown, where more than 40 businesses are congregated.
+These are visible in Figure 4.
+Business density appears to be highest on the South Road corridor, and along the train line, indicating the strength of these transport corridors as drivers of business activity, and their potential for generating further economic activity.